-If a tutor receives an allegation about another tutor or themselves, they should:
+If a tutor receives a discloure about another tutor or themselves, they should:

-- Contact the DSL - Report the facts as they know them/ or understand them including - o the names of relevant adults and/or students - o the account given using the words of the student - o any other information that is felt to be relevant - o provide this information as soon as possible - The allegation will be investigated immediately in a calm and nonjudgemental manner and dealt with appropriately by the Principal working in the role of the DSL. - If the allegation made is a safeguarding issue and found to be true the tutor will be suspended and the appropriate local authority designated officer will be informed in accordance with the statutory guidance Working Together to Safeguard Children, 2018 - The proven behaviour will be reported to the Disclosure and Barring Service - The DSL will retain a copy of this information and responses in the SCR accordance with GDPR regulations - If the allegation made is against the DSL then this will be investigated by another Director of the Community Schools. - The Community Schools will be committed to learning any lessons from such an incidence to see if improvements should be made in their safeguarding procedures
+- Contact the DSL

+- Report the facts as they know them/ or understand them including o the names of relevant adults and/or students o the account given using the words of the student o any other information that is felt to be relevant o provide this information as soon as possible

+- The disclosure will be investigated immediately in a calm and non-judgemental manner and dealt with appropriately by the Principal working with the DSL.

+- If the disclosure made is a safeguarding issue and found to be true the tutor will be suspended and the appropriate local authority designated officer will be informed in accordance with the statutory guidance Working Together to Safeguard Children, 2018

+- The proven behaviour will be reported to the Disclosure and Barring Service

+- The DSL will retain a copy of this information and responses in the SCR accordance with GDPR regulations

+- If the disclosure made is against the Principal or DSL then this will be investigated by another Director of the Community Schools.

+- The Community Schools will be committed to learning any lessons from such an incidence to see if improvements should be made in their safeguarding procedures